Texas Hold 'Em

 Reverting to Childhood, But with a Serious Message

-Some People are Still Going Strong
+Some People Still Going Strong

 Sitting, But Still Fighting